On Thursday 10th January the Parent Council met in the Infant Building.

 Membership of the Parent Council is open to all parents and carers who have a child currently at Thomas Jolyffe Primary School.

 There should be a minimum of 1 volunteer parent representative from each class.
-In the event of a number of volunteers stepping forward for the role of Parent Council class representative, parents may need to organise a vote.
+In the event of a number of volunteers stepping forward for the role of Parent Council class representative, parents may need to organise a vote or ask school to organise one on their behalf.

 If a Parent Council member acts in a way that is considered by other members to undermine the objectives of the Parent Council, their membership of the Parent Council shall be terminated if the majority of parent members agree.
 Termination of membership would be confirmed in writing